Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Experimental set-up

 Targets consisted of \unit[54]-nm-thick Mg foils.
 These were irradiated using \unit[100]{fs} x-ray pulses with a photon energy of \unit[1540]{eV}.
 The nominal pulse energy was \unit[1.7]{mJ}, which is reduced to \unit[0.51]{mJ} after transmission through the beamline optics \cite{prestonPHD, preston2017, ciricosta2016}.
 The size of the focal spot on target was measured \textit{ex situ} using imprint measurements on PbI$_2$ \cite{chalupsky2010}, obtaining an effective focal spot area of $\unit[8.5]{\micro m^2}$, which corresponds to a maximum irradiance of $\sim\unit[10^{17}]{W~cm^{-2}}$.

+Spectra were collected over 208 \FEL shots.
+Since our main interest is the shape of the \hea complex, each individual spectrum was normalized to the peak of their \hea emission.
+The total variance was obtained accounting for the dark noise of each pixel in the \CCD (which was in turn assigned to an energy bin), the statistical variance assuming a Poisson distribution for an individual photon observation, and the weighted variance between the set of spectra \cite{humphriesPHD}.

 The targets were irradiated at a \unit[45]{\degree} angle with respect to their normal, and their x-ray emission was collected at an angle of \unit[20]{\degree} to that normal by means of a flat-crystal Bragg spectrometer.
 We employed a Beryl $(10\bar{1}0)$ crystal, whose lattice spacing ($2d=$\unit[15.96]{\AA}) corresponds to a diffraction angle of $\sim \unit[35]{\degree}$ for the \hea line of Mg.
 The diffracted X rays were then recorded with a Princeton Instruments \CCD camera.
+The spectral resolving power ($E/\Delta E$) of this setup was $>3000$ for all photon energies \cite{ciricosta2016a, prestonPHD}.
 A schematic drawing of the experimental set-up is shown in Fig. \ref{fig:ExpSetUp}.

 Figure \ref{fig:FullSpectrum} shows a typical example of the K-shell emission spectra from the solid Mg plasma that was obtained in the experiment.
 Owing to the time-integrated nature of the measured spectra, emission from the different ionization species present in the plasma as it heats up is present in the data.
 The lines are labelled according to the number of bound electrons in the core of the emitting ion (the label `He' corresponds to two bound electrons, `Li' to three, and so on).
 As mentioned in the introduction, in this work we will focus on the emission from He-like Mg, and the associated Li-like satellites which lie in the energy range of $\unit[1340-1370]{eV}$.